-Ratio Formula Significance in Analysis Overall Capital Adequacy Ratio (CAR) As reported to the regulator (RBI/NHB) [Tier-I Capital + Tier-II Capital] / Risk Weighted Assets High CAR indicates the ability of the lending institution to undertake additional business and high capacity to absorb unexpected losses.
-Lower CAR indicates lower loss absorption Tier-I CAR As reported to the regulator (RBI/NHB) capabilities.
-CAR is also viewed from the standpoint of regulatory norms for Tier-I Capital / Risk Weighted Assets each line of business in the financial services space.
-Overall Gearing Ratio Total Debt / Networth This ratio indicates the extent of financial leverage in an entity and is a measure of financial risk.
-Though higher leverage would indicate higher returns to equity shareholders, the degree of risk increases for debt holders in case of uncertainty or volatility of asset quality & earnings.
+Ratio Formula Significance in Analysis As reported to the regulator (RBI/NHB) High CAR indicates the ability of the Overall Capital lending institution to undertake Adequacy [Tier-I Capital + Tier-II Capital] / additional business and high capacity to Ratio (CAR) Risk Weighted Assets absorb unexpected losses.
+Lower CAR indicates lower loss absorption As reported to the regulator (RBI/NHB) capabilities.
+CAR is also viewed from Tier-I CAR , is reperted to the regulator (1.2., 11.1.2) the standpoint of regulatory norms for Tier-I Capital / Risk Weighted Assets each line of business in the financial services space.
+It is the primary source of funds for a bank and highest quality of regulatory Common As reported to the regulator (RBI/NHB) capital which indicates extent of Equity Tier 1 support available to banks to absorb (CET 1) CET 1 Capital / Risk Weighted Assets losses so that regular business , , functions are not affected.
+High CET 1 ratio indicates greater capital cushion to survive economic downturns.
+Overall Gearing Ratio This ratio indicates the extent of Total Debt / Tangible Networth financial leverage in an entity and is a measure of financial risk.
+Though higher leverage would indicate higher